TheoBendixson/real-ios-build-script/README.md

 I'm just one guy who needed to ship one game.
 I couldn't find a single example of the thing I wanted to do (for any version of Xcode), so I humbly offer the thing that solved my problem.

-If you need to support a different version of Xcode, you will need to write a slighly different version of this script.
+If you need to support a different version of Xcode, you will need to write a slightly different version of this script.
 The best way to do that is to download the version of Xcode you want to use, create a default vanilla iOS application, build it, and then inspect the bundle to see how everything is laid out.
 Deconstruct what Apple's tools make so you can then re-construct it with your own tools.

 ## App Icons
 You will notice that there's a file called Assets.car in the resources directory.
 That's just the game's App Icon.
 In order to avoid using xcodebuild, I had to create a separate Xcode project to create the icon from an xcassets folder within Xcode.
 I built the sample app, went into the build bundle's content directory, and then copied Assets.car from it into my own resources directory.